Examples

 These are normally set up through Python interfaces accompanying each module.

-built successfully, it will usually be sufficient to compile the example by navigating to the folder containing the program file (program.cpp
+If chombo-discharge built successfully, it will usually be sufficient to compile the example by navigating to the folder containing the program file (program.cpp) and compiling it:

 make -s -j4 program